 Klaus is a solid platforming title that presents a solid story and many hours of campaign gameplay.
 Aside from the main narrative there's also an arcade portion to aim for speedruns and of course many secret level areas to discover within the campaign levels.
 The game also looks great with a very clean and stylized artistic choice to it.
 There are also some more fourth wall aspects as you progress which are interesting to come across and definitely threw me off when I first saw them.
 I didn't like the whole voice through the controller feature though the touchpad integration was well done.
 It's an interesting title and definitely worth your time to check out.

-Review Done on Klaus for Playstation 4
+Klaus for Playstation 4

 Review Code Provided by Evolve PR